bjcosta/landscaping/pond/ponds.md

 >      (b)  if it is constructed or installed in a heritage conservation area or a draft heritage conservation area—be located in the rear yard.
 > (2)  Despite subclause 1(a), a pond sump may be placed in a water feature or pond below a water depth of 300mm if the sump is covered with a bolted or anchored grate that is capable of supporting a weight of 150kg.

 I believe this means if the pond was < 300 mm deep and surface area < 10 m ^2 then no approval is required.

-One other reference about pond fencing and depth requirements is not official but helpful: https://ozponds.com/do-ponds-need-a-fence/
+One other reference about pond fencing and depth requirements is not official but helpful (and helped me locate the FAQ with a clear answer is): https://ozponds.com/do-ponds-need-a-fence/

+With that said, I plan to address the safety aspect of the pond in the design as well though position selection, bottom contour and planting choices.

 The two designs I am looking at are below.